 We are pleased to offer our community the expertise of our Board Certified physicians.

-Dr. Qiao is a native of China, but after nearly 10 years in the Chicago area, considers Illinois to be her “second home” She and her husband, Kevin, envisioned life in a more peaceful, rural area, so in the Summer of 2010, moved to Fulton County and she began practicing at Graham Medical Group.
+Dr. Qiao is a native of China, but after nearly 10 years in the Chicago area, considers Illinois to be her “second home.”
+She and her husband, Kevin, envisioned life in a more peaceful, rural area, so in the summer of 2010 they moved to Fulton County, and she began practicing at Graham Medical Group.
 Dr. Qiao earned her medical degree from Hebei Medical University in Shijiazhuang, China.
-Upon moving to America she completed her internship at Mount Sinai School of Medicine in Paterson, New Jersey and later her Residency.
+Upon moving to America she completed her internship at Mount Sinai School of Medicine in Paterson, New Jersey and later her residency.
 Dr. Qiao enjoys spending her free time with her husband and daughter, traveling, and she has a special place in her heart for her dog.

 Dr. Lanser, a native of Chillicothe, graduated from Knox College in 2000, where he played baseball.
 In 2006, he was a graduate of the University Of Illinois College Of Medicine at Rockford, and completed a family medicine residency in 2009 at the University Of Illinois College Of Medicine in Peoria.
 His medical interests include obstetrics, underserved populations (included international medicine), rural medicine, and sports medicine.